AdSinghh/blogApp/README.md

 Visit http://localhost:3000 in your browser to access the application.

   API Endpoints

  The following API endpoints are available:

   POST /api/create/comment: Create a comment.

   POST /api/create/post: Create a blog post.

-  POST /api/posts: Fetch all posts with populated comments and likes.
+ GET /api/posts: Fetch all posts with populated comments and likes.

   POST /api/likes/like: Like a post.